eventum/composer/README.md

 Contains:
   - PEAR packages used by Eventum
-  - Various third-party libraries lacking `composer.json`
+  - Third-party libraries lacking `composer.json` or having broken `composer.json`
+  - Packages that needed fixes that upstream does not accept

 To use this, Eventum `composer.json` should contain: